marcolaurenzi/ImplicitAVE-Reproducibility-Study/README.md

 - A Google account is needed to access Google Colab.
 - Familiarity with uploading files in Google Colab.
+- NVIDIA GPU availability (This study has been realized with an A100 - 40GB RAM)

 ## Setup Instructions